Corrina Gould

-Corrina Gould, spokeswoman and Tribal Chair of the Confederated Villages of Lisjan/Ohlone, a Chochenyo and a Karkin Ohlone woman, is a long-time activist who works to protect, preserve, and reclaim ancestral lands of the Ohlone peoples.
-The Ohlone people live in the area now occupied by the greater San Francisco Bay Area, and Gould's tribe, specifically, is located in the East Bay, in regions now occupied by Oakland, Berkeley, and beyond.
+Corrina Gould is a spokeswoman and Tribal Chair of the Confederated Villages of Lisjan/Ohlone, a non-profit organization.
+She identifies as a Chochenyo and a Karkin Ohlone woman and is a long-time activist who works to protect, preserve, and reclaim ancestral lands of the Ohlone peoples.
+The Ohlone people live in the greater San Francisco Bay Area, and Gould's organization, specifically, is located in the East Bay, in regions now occupied by Oakland, Berkeley, and beyond.

 Early life

-Gould was born Corrina Emma Tucker, on November 12, 1965, and grew up in Oakland, California;

-Corrina Tucker married Paul Gould Jr. (1964-2021), and took his name.
-Paul Gould Jr. passed away in 2021.
+Gould was born Corrina Emma Tucker, on November 12, 1965, and grew up in Oakland, California.
+She married Paul Gould Jr. (1964–2021), and took his name.

 Career

-Gould currently works full time at the American Indian Child Resource Center, running an after school program that provides services for Native students in Oakland.
+Gould worked full time at the American Indian Child Resource Center for 12 years, running an after school program that provides services for Native students in Oakland.
 She has a prolific history co-founding and working with a number of activist organizations.

-She is the Spokesperson for the Confederated Villages of Lisjan/Ohlone, and a co-founder of the Sogorea Te Land Trust as well as Indian People Organizing for Change.
+She is the Tribal Chair for the Confederated Villages of Lisjan/Ohlone, and a co-founder of the Sogorea Te Land Trust as well as Indian People Organizing for Change.

-Gould was the producer of several documentaries about Ohlone peoples and other native peoples.
+Gould was the producer of several documentaries about Ohlone peoples and other Native peoples.
 Her films include Buried Voices (2012), Injunuity (2013), and Beyond Recognition (2014).